dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 using Docker could help you resolve them.

-If I'm very honest with you, then the real reason why we ended up using Docker in our development environment was by accident.
-So you may think now what exactly then we tryed to fix in our work processes.
+If I'm very honest with you, then the real reason why we ended up using Docker in our development environment was actually by accident.
+So you may think now what exactly then we tried to fix in our work processes.
 So to get the better idea, let me start with by telling you a little story.

 Last year in October one of our junior developers was working on a project.